 - Surplus lines carriers have 20 days to pay your claim after agreeing to do so.

-A company that takes too long to pay is liable for your reasonable attorney fees plus damages equal to 18 percent of your claim if you sue and win.
-In an insurance claim lawsuit, the insurance company has the burden of proving it was not obligated to pay.
+- A company that takes too long to pay is liable for your reasonable attorney fees plus damages equal to 18 percent of your claim if you sue and win.
+In an insurance claim lawsuit, the insurance company has the burden of proving it wasn’t obligated to pay.

 To make the claim process run smoothly and to protect your rights, follow these steps:

 - Know your coverage.
 Your policy’s dollar limits, coverages, deductibles, endorsements, and exclusions appear on your policy’s declarations page.
 If you need help, ask your agent or company representative.
 If you have a loss, tell your agent or insurance company as soon as possible.
 Also report losses involving theft or crime to the police.